 Regardless of mattress norms, you know your comfort preference better than anyone else.
 If you’ve preferred sleeping on a firm mattress for 20-plus years, it’s probable you’ll enjoy a firmer feeling mattress in a newer model.
 With the constant evolution of technology and materials, though, now is a good time to explore your options.
 If you’re unsure about the best fit for you, a quality mattress company can give you a professional recommendation based on your unique sleep needs and profile.

 The type of support you need from your mattress is a product of all three factors listed above.
 If you experience any of the following pain points, it’s time to start looking for a better sleep system:

-Bad sleeping posture or pillows can lead to tension in your neck muscles.
-This can lead to headaches, neck pains, or knots.
+Attributed to: bad sleeping posture or unsupportive pillows that lead to tension in your neck muscles.

-Lack of proper spinal support can cause stiffness and back pain, primarily in the lower regions.
-Sleeping incorrectly for prolonged periods can cause joints to slightly dislocate causing chronic back pain.
+Attributed to: lack of proper spinal support, which can cause stiffness and back pain, primarily in the lower regions.
+Sleeping incorrectly for prolonged periods can also cause joints to slightly dislocate, which contributes to chronic back pain.

-If your mattress is too soft, your hips will sink and bottom out.
+Attributed to: your mattress being too soft, which allows your hips to sink and bottom out.
 This can aggravate pressure points and hinder blood circulation.
-This causes hip pain, inflammation of the joints, and diminishes the quality of your sleep.
+An excessively soft mattress can also cause hip pain and inflammation of the joints while diminishing your overall quality of sleep.